amin942001/AMFTravellingWave/README.md

 pytest test_file.py -k test_function
 ```

-### 3/ Special tests
+### Special tests
-For some tests, a processed Prince plate is required.
+For some tests, a processed plate is required.
 Or other types of files.
+Such test data can be downloaded at 10.6084/m9.figshare.23902032 .
-The data file must be stored at the following path:
+The data folders must be stored at the following path:
 **storage_path** + "**test**".
 If the data is not present, the tests will be skipped.
 The tests can be safely run even if to test/ directory is present.